Whiley/RFCs/text/0000-generics.md

 ## Run-time Changes

-A convention for the nameing of generic foreign functions will be required.
+A convention for the naming of generic foreign functions will be required.
 At the moment their types are added to their names but those can't be known for generic functions.

 # Terminology